-By-and-bye the shoemaker came in and said, "Good morning, gentlemen; the dog tells me you wish to speak to me."
+By-and-bye the shoemaker came in and said, "Good morning, gentlemen; the dog has told me you wish to speak to me."

 "Yes, we do," replied the robber; "we have come to speak to you about that guitar.
-It is your fault that we have murdered all our wives; and, though we played as you told us, none of them ever came back to life."
+It is your fault that we have murdered all our wives, for though we played as you told us, none of them ever came back to life."

 "You could not have played properly," said the shoemaker.
-"It was your own fault."
+"Then it probably was your own fault."

 "Well, we will forget all about it," answered the robbers, "if you will only sell us your dog."

-"Oh, that is impossible!
-I should never get on without him."
+"Oh, no!
+How should I get on without him?"

 But the robbers offered him forty gold pieces, and at last he agreed to let them have the dog.

-So they departed, taking the dog with them, and when they got back to their cave the captain declared that it was his right to have the first trial.
+So they left, taking the dog with them, and when they got back to their cave the captain declared that it was his right to have the first trial.

 About an hour after some one arrived on business, and the girl untied the dog and said, "Go to the inn and call my father!"
 The dog bounded off, but ran straight to the shoemaker.

 "Ah! yes, the poor beast is so fond of me!
-You must give him time to get accustomed to new ways."
+You must give him time to get used to new ways."

-So the captain brought the dog back, and the following morning handed him over to another of the band, just saying that the animal really could do what the shoemaker had said.
+So the captain brought the dog back, and the nextmorning handed him over to another of the band, just saying that the animal really could do what the shoemaker had said.

 The second robber carefully kept his own counsel, and fetched the dog secretly back from the shoemaker, and so on through the whole band.
 At length, when everybody had suffered, they met and told the whole story, and next day they all marched off in fury to the man who had made game of them.
 After reproaching him with having deceived them, they tied him up in a sack, and told him they were going to throw him into the sea.
 The shoemaker lay quite still, and let them do as they would.